WALLAROO 19

 ABOUT LIBBY

-Libby Andrew is a female rugby from Canberra, Australia.
+Libby Andrew is a female rugby player from Canberra, Australia.
 Her playing career commenced at the age of 20 years in the game of women’s rugby league in 1991.
-Libby played the game of league for three years before switching codes and being selected in the first Australian Women’s Development Squad in Newcastle 1993.
-She went on to play in the first International Test Match for Women for Australia, various International games in Australia and overseas and played for the Australian Wallaroos at the 1998 and 2002 World Cups.
-Libby played rugby sevens at the international level, representing Aussie Gold at Hong Kong in 1997, 1999, 2000 and 2001 before the official Australian Women’s Sevens team was recognised and supported by the Australian Rugby Union.
+Libby played the game of league for three years before switching codes and being selected in the first Australian Women’s Development Squad in Newcastle, 1993.
+She went on to play for Australia in the first International Test Match for Women.
+Various International games in Australia and overseas and played for the Australian Wallaroos at the 1998 and 2002 World Cups.
+Libby played rugby sevens at the international level, representing Aussie Gold in Hong Kong 1997, 1999, 2000 and 2001 before the official Australian Women’s Sevens team was recognised and supported by the Australian Rugby Union.

 CONTACT LIBBY